LightGuard/FSW600Base/README.md

 ## Prerequisites
 1. Install [Docker](https://www.docker.io/gettingstarted/#1)
 2. Download JBoss Fuse Service Works from [jboss.org.](http://jboss.org/products/#IBP)
-2. Put the downloaded file into fsw-docker/software
+2. Put the downloaded file into software

 ## Building the docker container locally
 Once you have [installed docker](https://www.docker.io/gettingstarted/#h_installation) and downloaded the JBoss Fuse Service Works, you should be able to create the JBoss Fuse Service Works container via the following command: